mitesh1409/interview-prep/JavaScript/backlog.md

 26. Explore the concept of **Immutability** in JavaScript.
 27. Learn to use **`Object.assign`** for shallow copying and merging objects.
 28. Understand when to use **`structuredClone`** for deep copying.

-35. Pure functions
 14. Understand and implement **arrow functions**.
 8. Practice and understand **Closures** and their utility.
-36. IIFE
 37. Memory Leaks
-38. Optional chaining
-39. Nullish coalescing
-40. Classes (Take it from Learn Angular book)
-42. Currying
 44. Custom Hooks

-- Find second highest number from the given list of numbers.
-- Find second lowest number from the given list of numbers.
-- == vs ===

 ## #8 Practice and understand **Closures** and their utility.